 The NLGA “Recycling Impact Award” Application

 ISRI will annually present an award to honor a member of the National Lieutenant Governors Association (NLGA) who is committed to working within a state, region and/or communities to positively impact resource conservation and recycling.
 These stewardship efforts enhance the lives of constituents and impact every aspect of American life including the U.S. economy and jobs, manufacturing, commodities, global trade, environmental protection, reducing solid waste, sustainable living and development, transportation (rail, trucking, and waterborne shipping), along with the myriad of additional possible and vital recycling efforts.
-To nominate yourself or a colleague, please submit the following materials by email to ISRI AS FOLLOWS by 5:00 p.m.
-EDT on the 15th day of May.
-Follow up with ISRI with any or all questions.
+To nominate yourself or a colleague, please submit the following materials to NLGA by the posted deadline.

 - Nomination Letter – This letter must contain the following information: